 I have known and interacted with Judge Kavanaugh for the past 12 years.
 I first got to know Judge Kavanaugh shortly after he became a judge (although I had met him a couple of times briefly before that at events).
 Since then, I served on two committees with him and talked with him on numerous occasions at various events in the courthouse.
 As D.C.'s Federal Public Defender, I have argued many cases before Judge Kavanaugh.
-The two committees on which I served with him are the U.S. Court of Appeals Advisory Committee on Procedures and the U.S. Court of Appeals Criminal Justice Act Panel Committee.
-Based on that cumulative experience, it's clear to me that Judge Kavanaugh should be the next Associate Justice of the Supreme Court.
+The two committees on which I served with him are the U.S. Court of Appeals Advisory Committee on Procedures and the U.S. Court of Appeals Criminal Justice Act Panel explaining to a jury why a woman in her situation may have felt unable to leave her abuser.
+It would have been easy for Judge Kavanaugh to dismiss Ms. Nwoye's argument as a mere "syndrome" of her imagination.
+Instead, Judge Kavanaugh demonstrated that he recognized the subtle ways in which being a battered woman might have influenced Ms. Nwoye's understanding of her situation.
+Indeed, Judge Kavanaugh wrote a thorough and thoughtful legal and factual discussion of battered women syndrome in his opinion.